charlienew/PolarRecorder/README.md

 The `code_examples/` directory contains sample code for processing recorded data in Python and R. More examples will be added over time, contributions are welcome!

+## Troubleshooting

+### Device Not Showing Up During Scan

+If your Polar device is not being discovered during Bluetooth scanning, the most common cause is a **Bluetooth connection conflict with the Polar Flow app** (or other Polar apps).

+**Symptoms:**

+- Device powers on and appears to be working
+- Other Polar apps can connect to the device
+- Polar Recorder cannot find the device during scanning
+- Other Polar devices (like H10) may work fine

+**Root Cause:**

+When the Polar Flow app is installed and has previously connected to your device, it may maintain an active or reserved Bluetooth connection.
+This prevents the device from advertising itself to other apps during BLE scanning, making it invisible to Polar Recorder.

+**Solutions (choose one):**

+1. **Temporarily Uninstall Polar Flow** (quickest solution)
+   - Uninstall the Polar Flow app
+   - Open Polar Recorder and scan for devices
+   - Your device should now be discoverable
+   - You can reinstall Flow later if needed

+2. **Disable Bluetooth Permission for Flow**
+   - Go to Android Settings → Apps → Polar Flow
+   - Disable the Bluetooth permission
+   - Open Polar Recorder and scan
+   - Re-enable the permission when you want to use Flow again

+3. **Disconnect Device from Flow**
+   - Open the Polar Flow app
+   - Disconnect or unpair your Polar device
+   - Force close the Flow app (from Android's recent apps)
+   - Wait a few seconds
+   - Open Polar Recorder and scan

+4. **Ensure Only One App is Running**
+   - Close Polar Flow completely (swipe it away from recent apps)
+   - Wait 5-10 seconds for Bluetooth to release
+   - Open Polar Recorder and scan

+**Note:** This is a limitation of Bluetooth LE on Android, not a bug in either app.
+Only one app can maintain an active connection to a Bluetooth device at a time.

+### Connection Issues After Firmware Updates

+If you experience connection issues after updating your device firmware:

+1. Ensure you're using the latest version of Polar Recorder
+2. Try the solutions listed above for connection conflicts
+3. Restart your device by turning it off and on
+4. Restart Bluetooth on your phone (toggle it off and on)
+5. If issues persist, please report them on the [GitHub Issues](https://github.com/boelensman1/polarrecorder/issues) page with:
+   - Device model
+   - New firmware version
+   - Logs from the connection attempt (use a logcat app)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.